Neuroinfections: Resolving mechanisms of fungal dissemination to the central nervous system.

-The Gelli Lab studies the pathogenesis of human fungal pathogens with a particular focus on fungi that disseminate to the central nervous system (CNS).
-Among the pathogens we study is Cryptococcus neoformans – the leading cause of fungal meningoencephalitis.
+We study the pathogenesis of human fungal pathogens with a particular focus on fungi that disseminate to the central nervous system (CNS).
+Among the pathogens we study is Cryptococcus neoformans (Cn) – the leading cause of fungal meningoencephalitis.
 Our studies are aimed at resolving the molecular mechanisms mediating the interplay between fungi and the CNS.
-This interest was spearheaded in part by our study of the extracellular proteome of C. neoformans, where we identified a key fungal protease that promotes fungal disease in the CNS.
-Current studies include translation of our basic research to develop anti-virulence drugs via drug screens aimed at blocking protease activity and developing a platform technology that will deliver therapeutic drugs across the blood-brain barrier by conjugating the protease to drug-loaded nanocarriers.
+This interest was spearheaded in part by our study of the extracellular proteome of Cn, where we identified a key fungal secreted metalloprotease, Mpr1, that promotes fungal disease in the CNS.
+In parallel studies, we identified EphA2, a tyrosine kinase receptor in brain microvascular endothelial cells (a.k.a. the blood-brain barrier) and demonstrated that Cn engages EphA2 in order to access the CNS.

 Assess strategies for modulating blood-brain barrier (BBB) and neurovascular function following acute organophosphate intoxication.

 CounterACT Center of Excellence